baier233/x64dbg/docs/developers/plugins/API/index.rst

 Functions
 =========
-This section contains information about the `_plugin_` prefixed functions exported by x64dbg.
+This section contains information about the `_plugin_` prefixed functions exported by MARENOL.

 **Contents:**